 By Shelby Dermer

 Two days ago, the defending VBL-champion Strasburg Express showed up to the Fireman’s Field in downtown Purcellville, Virginia and left 12-3 winners over the hometown Cannons, jumping out to a 5-run lead in the game’s second inning and pounding out a total of 17 hits in their sixth win over the Cannons in their last seven tries.
+For starters, the lefty only allowed two earned runs, but early errors by the Cannons allowed six runs to cross for the Cardinals in the third inning that Doudican could not recover from.

 On Thursday, the two teams will battle on the diamond once again, with the venue switching to First Bank Field in downtown Strasburg.